Which of the following is NOT a requirement for a valid real estate contract?

 Legal purpose

-Legal purpose is a CORRECT_ANSWER for contract validity.
+Legal purpose is also a valid requirement for contract validity.
 The contract must involve a lawful objective.
 Agreements to perform illegal acts cannot be enforced.
 All parties must be entering into the contract for legitimate, legal purposes.

 Why is this correct?